A special class of holomorphic mappings and the Faddeev-Hopf model: Abstract

 \section{Abstract}

 Pseudo horizontally weakly conformal maps \cite {lub} extend both holomorphic and (semi)conformal maps into an almost Hermitian manifold.
-We find in this larger class critical points for the (generalized) Faddeev-Hopf energy \cite {sve}.
-Their stability is also discussed in some cases.
+We find critical points for the (generalized) Faddeev-Hopf model \cite {sve} in this larger class.